2020 Mr. Olympia

-The 2020 Mr. Olympia contest was a weekend-long IFBB professional bodybuilding competition that was held on December 15 to 20, 2020, in Orlando, Florida.
+The 2020 Mr. Olympia contest was a weekend-long IFBB Pro League professional bodybuilding competition that was held on December 15 to 20, 2020, in Orlando, Florida.
 Initially meant to be held at the Planet Hollywood Las Vegas, the tournament was later moved to Orlando, due to local restrictions in the wake of the COVID-19 pandemic, making it the first Olympia to be held outside Las Vegas in two decades.

 This was the 56th Mr. Olympia competition celebrated.
 The weekend competition is also known as the Joe Weider's Olympia Fitness and Performance Weekend.
 While the main event was the competition for the title of Mr. Olympia, several other events were held which includes the Amateur competition and fan pavilion.